-This video tutorial guides you through the process of building a web page from scratch.
+This video tutorial guides you through the process of building a responsive web page from scratch using the features introduced in Dreamweaver CC 2015.
 The first thing you need to do is to download the project assets.
 Then, together, we’ll define a site in Dreamweaver so that it can create the correct links to images and other pages.
+Finally, we'll create a blank page with responsive settings.
 If you get stuck during this tutorial, ask us for help in our forum.
 Let’s get started by setting up your project in Dreamweaver.

 Build the overall structure of the page by adding the HTML components to provide the framework for the page.
 In this step, we'll add the placeholders for the main menu navigation, a slideshow, the main body of content, a thumbnail image, and a footer.
 The page is not styled at this point, but it will be easier to change that now that we have our foundation.